pauldougan/loremipsum/README.md

 make tests
 ```

-## GitHub actions
+## GitHub actions and packages
-will use this repo to test out GitHub actions
+will use this repo to test out GitHub actions and github packages

 ## License